piragna1/solvd_laba/README.md

 #
 This Github repository is to store every task sent to us (the students) during the journey of this course

-The structure of the directories and files will be like following:

 ## Project Structure
 solvd_laba/
 ├── README.md